Classification of three-family flavoured DFSZ axion models that have no domain wall problem: Phenomenology of NDW=1 variant models

 Flavour-variant DFSZ models have the potential to suppress the axion-nucleon coupling, making the axion ``nucleophobic''.
 This concept was first considered in Ref.~\cite{Hindmarsh:1997ac} by coupling the axion only to the up quark.
 Recently, there has been a resurgence of interest in nucleophobic axions, motivated by relaxing the upper bound on the axion mass $m_a\lesssim~20\textrm{ meV}$ from the neutrino burst of SN1987A~\cite{Carenza:2019pxu}.

 For DFSZ-type models, such a suppression can only be arranged for $\mN_{DW}=1$ flavour-variants~\cite{DiLuzio:2017ogq}.
-This requires the colour anomaly to be completely determined by the first generation of quarks, in addition to a fine tuning of model parameters.
-Each equivalence class in Table~\ref{tab:fulllist} contains a model that can be engineered to exhibit nucleophobia.
+This requires the colour anomaly to be completely determined by the first generation of quarks, in addition to a fine tuning of model parameters.\footnote{The inclusion of three Higgs doublets may allow nucleophobia without fine tuning or $\mN_{DW}=1$~\cite{Badziak:2023fsc}.} Each equivalence class in Table~\ref{tab:fulllist} contains a model that can be engineered to exhibit nucleophobia.